With nobody expecting interest rates to rise much,

 this is a good time to consider real estate investment trusts,

 better known as REITs.
-The nine picks followed on
+Why?

 income taxes if they distribute at least 90% of their taxable income

 REIT dividends are mostly taxed as regular income instead of the

 lower 15%/20% capital gains rate.
 So itís best to keep REITs in

 The four REITs Iím going to describe below are unusual for two

 reasons.
 First, all are exceptionally fast growers, at least in